2021 is only halfway through but the cryptocurrency has already experienced staggering volatility.

 Some economists believe that a US recession will be rocket fuel for a Bitcoin bull run.
 If investors lose faith in the US dollar and the stock market, they may turn to the cryptocurrency market as a safe haven.

 Since Bitcoin is a global currency, it can potentially ride out individual national economic crises and be that safe haven.
 However, if a recession hits, money might become tight, causing people to sell their Bitcoins.

 Key Technical Indicators

-Technical indicators that have been historically accurate are signaling that Bitcoin is heading towards a bull run.
+Some technical indicators can signal that Bitcoin is heading towards a bull run.
 Bitcoin has been reaching higher lows as well as other positive trends.

 However, technicals are not always trustworthy predictions.
 Depending on how you combine charts and analysis, the market can also look like it’s heading towards a downward spiral.

 As mentioned, China has been cracking down on the cryptocurrency market, causing volatility in prices.
 Meanwhile, some market observers expect more regulatory measures down the road.

 Numerous countries are considering developing or already working on their own digital currencies and stable coins.
 The US, Russia and France and other nations have all announced plans to enter the digital currency market.
 China is probably the farthest along out of the major economies, having launched a central bank digital currency (CBDC).

 As these projects progress, they could add legitimacy to the market and challenge some fiat currencies.
 Bitcoin’s price may go up in the short term as these announcements come out, but whether its value will hold in the long run as the world transitions towards digital currency has yet to be seen.

 Of course, Bitcoin is not the only game in town and other players are giving it a run for its money.